 At this stage, we have only lost a small number of games across the various competitions, and a few competitions are yet to commence.
-Whilst further games may be lost if the suspension period is extended, further information about this and competition/league structures will be provided in due course.
+Further information on competition/league structures will be provided in due course.

 What does this mean for the draws that have been released?